flexera-public/flexera-plugins/azure/rs_azure_aks/README.md

    1. Upload the `azure_containerservices_plugin.rb` file located in this repository

 ## How to Use
-The Azure Container Services Plugin has been packaged as `plugins/rs_azure_containerservices`.
+The Azure Kubernetes Service Plugin has been packaged as `plugins/rs_azure_aks`.
 In order to use this plugin you must import this plugin into a CAT.
 ```
-import "plugins/rs_azure_containerservices"
+import "plugins/rs_azure_aks"
 ```
 For more information on using packages, please refer to the RightScale online documentation.
 [Importing a Package](http://docs.rightscale.com/ss/guides/ss_packaging_cats.html#importing-a-package)

-Azure Container Servicesresources can now be created by specifying a resource declaration with the desired fields.
+Azure Kubernetes Service resources can now be created by specifying a resource declaration with the desired fields.
 See the Supported Actions section for a full list of supported actions.
 The resulting resource can be manipulated just like the native RightScale resources in RCL and CAT.
 See the Examples Section for more examples and complete CAT's.

 ## Supported Resources